Your choice regarding cookies on this site

 • being a business leader just as much as a technology leader

 • the ability to foster and drive much more rapid change across a vast and growing legacy portfolio of technology, business solutions and stakeholders.

 Evolving the digital DNA

 In general, today's successful CIO is a self-starter and go-getter.
 Reaching the top IT position in most organizations remains a major accomplishment and requires talent both in technology thinking as well as engaging with people like never before.
 The reality is that most organizations just aren't prepared to mentor promising executives for the contemporary incarnation of the CIO role, as it’s not only evolving quickly but requires deep knowledge of today’s digital arenas into which the majority of organizations are just moving and learning about.
 So it’s up to CIOs to acquire the knowledge and skills they need to succeed in this very fast-paced industry.

 • Dion Hinchcliffe is an internationally recognized business strategist, enterprise architect, transformation consultant and keynote speaker.
-One of the most influential figures in social business, digital strategy and enterprise IT, he currently serves as chief strategy officer at online community strategy and design firm, 7Summits.
+One of the most influential figures in social business, digital strategy and enterprise IT, he currently serves as VP and principal analyst at Constellation Research and was formerly chief strategy officer at 7Summits.
 He writes regularly for ZDNet, Information Week, and On Digital Strategy, and is the co-author of Web 2.0 Architectures and Social Business by Design.
 (Image: AIIM)